PDTenpas/pdtenpas.github.io/pages/bookmarks/jobs_careers_life.md

 [**Inadequate Equilibria: Where and How Civilizations Get Stuck**](https://www.amazon.com/Inadequate-Equilibria-Where-Civilizations-Stuck-ebook/dp/B076Z64CPG)

+> When should you think that you may be able to do something unusually well?

 > So far, every time I've asked you why someone is acting insane, you've claimed that it's secretly a sane response to someone else acting insane.

 [**Kitchen Confidential**](https://www.amazon.com/Kitchen-Confidential-Updated-Adventures-Underbelly/dp/0060899220)